Orange Cliffs

 For your safety and the protection of this unique and fragile landscape, please follow all regulations.

 • All vehicles must stay on designated roadways.
 Mountain bikes are considered vehicles and are subject to all vehicle regulations including camping restrictions.
 All motor vehicles must be street legal with license plates.
 All operators must be licensed.
-ATV's are not permitted.
-Review our ORV page and its regularions for the area you plan to visit.
+ATVs are only permitted in certain areas.
+Review our ORV regulations and ORV maps for the regulations of the area you plan to visit.

 • Wood fires are prohibited.
 In designated vehicle campsites, charcoal fires are allowed with a fire pan.
 Users must pack out all ash and unburned charcoal.
 No wood cutting or collecting is allowed.

-• Pets are NOT allowed in Canyonlands or the Orange Cliffs unit of Glen Canyon National Recreation Area.
+• Pets are NOT allowed in Canyonlands National Park or the Orange Cliffs unit of Glen Canyon National Recreation Area.

 • The discharge of firearms, bows and arrows and similar devices, weapons, and fireworks are not allowed.
 Hunting is permitted in Glen Canyon, during hunting season, with proper license only.

-• Vehicle campers must provide and use a washable, reusable toilet system and must pack out all human & pet waste.
-Backpackers may dig a hole 6-8" (15-20 cm) deep 100 yards (91m) from water sources and archeological sites.
+• Vehicle campers must provide and use a washable, reusable toilet system and must pack out all human waste.
+Backpackers may dig a hole 6-8" (15-20 cm) deep 200 feet (91m) from water sources and archeological sites.
+Commercial, landfill safe human waste bags are strongly recommended for backpackers.
 Everyone must pack out toilet paper and other trash.
 It is illegal to place plastic bags or other containers contaminated with human waste in dumpsters or other trash receptacles.

-• Collecting artifacts, touching rock art, and disturbing or defacing archeological sites in any way is prohibited.
-Archeological sites are protected by law!
+• Collecting artifacts, touching rock writing, and disturbing or defacing archeological sites in any way is prohibited.
+Archeological sites are protected by law.

 Recommendations

 • Stay on established roads and trails.
-Do not hike alone.
-Watch your step.
-Do not hike on cryptobiotic crust (the dark crusty growth on top of the sand).
+Do not hike on areas with biological soil crust (the dark crusty growth on top of the sand).

-• Take plenty of drinking water.
+• Bring plenty of drinking water.
 One gallon (4 liters) per person per day is recommended in summer months.

 • Do not feed the animals.
-Be alert for poisonous snakes.
-Keep children nearby at all times.
+Be alert for venomous snakes.
 Do not leave children or pets in closed vehicles.

-• 20 - 30' (6 - 9m) of rope is recommended on the Maze Overlook Trail and on some other trails.
+• 20' to 30' (6 to 9m) of rope is recommended on the Maze Overlook Trail and on some other trails.

 • Purify all water taken from natural sources before drinking.